MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Australia/how-to-enter-australian-business-numbers.md

 ---
     title: How to Enter Australian Business Numbers
-    description: You can enter an Australian Business Number (ABN) in the following windows:
+    description: You can enter an Australian Business Number (ABN) in certain windows.

     documentationcenter: ''
     author: SorenGP